FIWARE/contribution-requirements/docs/docker.md

 -   The GE owner will be responsible for Docker publication and maintenance operations.
 Docker builds **SHOULD** be automated.
-GE Owner's build should be triggered by git push, FIWARE's one will be triggered by the release of new FIWARE-tagged versions.
+GE Owner's build should be triggered by git push, FIWARE's one will be triggered by new tagged releases.

 -   Docker containers **MUST** be tested before being published to the community.
 Error in Docker materials of a GE will be considered as critical